 Kitchen Cabinet Makeover- Don’t spend a fortune making over ugly rental kitchen cabinets.
 Use contact paper that can easily be removed for a chic redo!

-If you are new here, we are a military family who moves around quite frequently so I’m always looking for ways to overcome rental obstacles and share rental friendly decorating ideas and DIYs.
+If you are new here, we are a military family who moves frequently so I’m always looking for ways to overcome rental obstacles and share rental-friendly decorating ideas and DIYs.

 Rental Kitchen Cabinet Makeover

 I fell in love with this house because of the bright rooms and the white kitchen when we were house hunting.

 I decided to try a light wood shelf liner that I found at the 100 Yen store (our dollar store) to transform the plastic cabinet doors.